 2004: The China-Australia Partnership for Health was established in collaboration with Peking University Health Science Center, marking the beginning of The George Institute’s work in China.
 2007: The George Institute, China, was officially launched in Beijing.
 2009：Establishment of The China International Center for Chronic Disease Prevention 2012: The George Institute, China, signed a Memorandum of Understanding with PUHSC, making it an official affiliate.
 This was renewed in 2017.
 2014: Establishment of the China Center for mHealth Innovation (CCmHI) 2016: Establishment of the Health Research Center (HHRC) 2018: Representative office with Beijing Municipal Health Commission as a professional authority

 •2002: The Andhra Pradesh Rural Health Initiative was established in partnership with the Centre for Chronic Disease Control in New Delhi.
-This marked the beginning of The George Institute’s work in India. •2007: The George Institute, India was formally established in Hyderabad. •2012: The administrative office moved to New Delhi, with Hyderabad remaining as the research centre. •The George Institute, India manages a range of clinical trials and population health studies throughout the country, working closely with organisations such as the Indian Council of Medical Research and the Public Health Foundation of India.
+This marked the beginning of The George Institute’s work in India. •2007: The George Institute, India, was formally established in Hyderabad. •2012: The administrative office moved to New Delhi, with Hyderabad remaining as an additional research centre. •The George Institute, India, manages a range of clinical trials and population health studies throughout the country, working closely with multiple communities, hospitals, government agencies and NGOs.

 • 2004: The George Institute’s work in the UK started with the establishment of a London office housing a research group analysing investment trends in the development of new treatments for neglected diseases.
 In 2008, this group received a major award from the Bill & Melinda Gates Foundation. • 2010: The George Centre for Healthcare Innovation was established in partnership with the University of Oxford, with generous support from the Oxford Martin School founded by Dr James Martin.
 In 2013 this officially became The George Institute, UK. • 2015: The George Institute, UK moved to the Nuffield Department of Obstetrics and Gynaecology, within Oxford’s Medical Sciences Division, creating new opportunities to work together towards improving the health of women and babies around the world.